ARM9/casfx/README.md

 Use the autonop "directive" to have the assembler automatically insert a nop opcode after jal and ret pseudo-ops.

-To enable inline GSU assembly, define GSU_INLINE (can be any value, as long as the symbol is defined) before including sfx65.inc.
+To enable inline GSU assembly, define GSU_INLINE (can be any value, as long as the symbol is defined) before including casfx.inc.
 This will allow you to assemble GSU code in a 65816 assembly file, however all GSU opcodes (except move/moves/moveb/movew) are prefixed with an m to avoid collisions.

 	mwith R15